borodulin/yii2-jade/README.md

     ],
 ];
 ~~~
-Now we can use this filter:
+Now you can use this filter:
 ~~~jade
 -
     use yii\helpers\Html;